Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic06/topic6_feature_engineering_feature_selection.md

 (data - data.min()) / (data.max() - data.min())
 ```

-StandardScaling and MinMax Scaling have similar applications and are often more or less interchangeable.
-However, if the algorithm involves the calculation of distances between points or vectors, the default choice is StandardScaling.
+Standard Scaling and MinMax Scaling have similar applications and are often more or less interchangeable.
+However, if the algorithm involves the calculation of distances between points or vectors, the default choice is Standard Scaling.
 But MinMax Scaling is useful for visualization by bringing features within the interval (0, 255).

 If we assume that some data is not normally distributed but is described by the [log-normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution), it can easily be transformed to a normal distribution: